starprince7/starprince7/README.md

 -->

 - 🔭 I’m currently working on a cross-platform ecommerce mobile app.
-- 🌱 I’m currently learning motoko for blockchain development on the Internet computer.
+- 🌱 I’m also learning motoko for blockchain development on the Internet computer.
 - 📫 Please feel free to reach out to me, in the mean time check out my portfolio[https://www.princenweke.com]